Except pour brew throughout the crew to make sure we all remember you

-- Ceremonies in the Voodoo tradition typically involve pouring our libations of rum for the spirits of the dead, especially if guidance from or communion with said spirits is the objective.
+- Ceremonies in the Voodoo tradition typically involve pouring out libations of rum for the spirits of the dead, especially if guidance from or communion with said spirits is the objective.

-- The ancient Greeks poured libations to their dead, and the practice is mentioned by their earliest writers.
+- The ancient Greeks poured libations to the gods and to their dead, and the practice is mentioned by their earliest writers.

-- The Ancient Egyptians poured libations to the dead, or at least to dead kings, at least since Old Kingdom times.
+- The Ancient Egyptians poured libations to the dead, or at least to dead kings, since Old Kingdom times.